Stability and Convergence of HDG Schemes under Minimal Regularity: Introduction

 \subsection{Overview}

 Section \ref{sec:pre} begins with an outline of the notations required for the analysis of DG schemes.
-The Crouieux Raviart space plays an important role in the analysis below, so this section recalls the essential properties of this space.
+To establish global properties, such as the Poincar\'e inequality, we embed the DG spaces into the Crouzeix Raviart (CR) space.
+Section \ref{sec:pre} recalls the essential properties CR spaces required below.
 The analysis for the higher order HDG schemes may be viewed as a technical generalization of the piecewise constant HDG scheme, so this simpler case is considered separately in Section \ref{sec:hdg0}, and the general case is analyzed in Section \ref{sec:hdg}.
 These sections may be read independently.
 Section \ref{sec:hdv} develops the convergence theory for HDG approximations of variational statements of nonlinear elliptic equations.

-Since convergence to smooth solutions at optimal rates has been established by Cockburn et. al. \cite{CoGoSa10,cockburn2012conditions}, we consider stability and convergence of solutions of the HDG scheme assuming only that solutions to the continuous problem are in $\Hone$.
+Since convergence to smooth solutions at optimal rates has been established by Cockburn et al. \cite{CoGoSa10,cockburn2012conditions}, we consider the stability and convergence of solutions of the HDG scheme assuming only that solutions to the continuous problem are in $\Hone$.
 This shows that HDG methods can be utilized for nonlinear problems exhibiting fronts and linear problems on domains with reentrant corners or non--smooth coefficients.